1956–57 European Cup

+This edition was the first to utilize play-off matches, after two legs were not enough to decide which team advances to the next round on three occasions: Borussia Dortmund won 7–0 against Spora Luxembourg in the preliminary round, while Nice and Real Madrid won 3–1 and 2–1, respectively, against Rangers and Rapid Wien in the first round.

+Teams

+A total of 22 teams participated in the competition.

+AGF, Anderlecht, Rapid Wien and Real Madrid returned to the competition, after participating in the inaugural edition.

+Galatasaray was the only team, other than the title holder, who didn't enter as a national association champion, as Süper Lig was not founded until 1959.

 Preliminary round

 The draw for the preliminary round took place in UEFA headquarters in Paris on 29 June 1956.
 The 21 challengers of Real Madrid were grouped geographically into three pots.
 The first four teams drawn in each pot would play the preliminary round in September, while the remaining three clubs received byes.

 The calendar was decided by the involved teams, with all matches to be played by 1 October.